 Be Careful with Candles

 Even in the throes of summer, it can be fun and Christmassy to light candles.
-Just be sure you stay vigilant around lit candles to ensure your pet doesn’t burn him or herself, or the house!
+Just be sure you stay vigilant around lit candles to ensure your pet doesn’t burn themselves, or the house!

 Keep Your vet’s phone number handy